SteveRodkiss/FlaskCommonTasks/readme.md

 9. SessionStorage
 A great way to store info across the session like the user who is logged in.
 Stored in cookies and available to the whole app, even in the templates!
 10. SimpleUserLogin
 A bit more in depth- several simple routes to log in, sign up, log out.
 Uses a database of users and HASHES the passwword before storing it.
 Quick and Dirty and OK for a start.
+Like before, storees the user in the session so we can, for example, only render admin pages to a certain user(s) or add items to the correct users shopping cart.